ASzc/keratin-irc/README.md

     {
         public static void main( String[] args )
         {
-            // Long form init, it's also possible to do all of this in one line with a different constructor KeratinBot keratinBot = new KeratinBot();
+            // Long form init, it's also possible to do all of this in one line
+            // with a different constructor.
+            KeratinBot keratinBot = new KeratinBot();
             keratinBot.setUser( "HW" );
             keratinBot.setNick( "HelloWorld" );